 Professional Cleaning

-Even if you do adhere to a strict brushing, chewing, and check up regiment, your pet could end up with plaque buildup and oral infections.
-In some cases, your veterinarian may recommend that your pet undergoes a professional dental cleaning to treat the problem.
+Even if you do adhere to a strict brushing, chewing, and check-up regimen, your pet could end up with plaque buildup and oral infections.
+In some cases, your veterinarian may recommend that your pet undergo a professional dental cleaning to treat the problem.
 This is usually a one-day outpatient procedure that requires your dog or cat to be placed under general anesthesia.

 Extractions and Medication

-Treatment can also improve a pet’s mood and return dogs and cats to their old playful selves, which can be just as important as restoring their physical healthy.
+Treatment can also improve a pet’s mood and return dogs and cats to their old, playful selves, which can be just as important as restoring their physical health.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.